| Beach & Water Safety

 BEACH SAFETY: If someone’s visit to the shore includes swimming in the ocean, they should learn how to swim in the surf and only swim at a lifeguarded beach, within the designated swimming area.

-• Protect the neck – don’t dive headfirst.
+• Have young children and inexperienced swimmers wear a Coast Guard-approved life jacket.• Protect the neck – don’t dive headfirst.
 Walk carefully into open waters.

 • Keep a close eye and constant attention on children and adults while at the beach.
 Wave action can cause someone to lose their footing, even in shallow water.